Morwenn/tight_pair/README.md

 * The versions of MinGW-w64 and AppleClang equivalent to the compilers mentioned above.
 * Clang is notably tested with both libstdc++ and libc++.

 The compilers listed above are the ones used by the CI pipeline, and the library is also tested with the most recent versions of those compilers on a regular basis.
 All the other compiler versions in-between are untested, but should also work.
 Feel free to open an issue if it isn't the case.

+There might still be compiler errors with some corner cases that the library doesn't try to work around.
+The known ones are documented in a small [knowledge base][known-errors] on the GitHub wiki.

+*WARNING: while the library works with MSVC, the codegen tends to be pretty poor.*

 ## Acknowledgements